Hensley Meulens: Colorado Rockies (2023–2025)

+Leones de Yucatán

+On May 18, 2026, Meulens was announced as the new manager of the Leones de Yucatán of the Mexican League, replacing Sergio Omar Gastélum.

 Personal life

-Meulens is married to Gyselle Meulens Petronia and has four daughters, 2 from a previous marriage—Marilise Aimee Meulens-Pasquaretta, Danielle Marie Antonia Meulens-Ebecilio, Mia Valentina Turya, and Evangelina Cristina Vuri.
-In addition to the two daughters he has with his wife, Gyselle, he also has a son, Elijah Gabriel Ludwig.
+Meulens is married and has five children, two of whom are from a previous marriage.
+He has two grandchildren.

-Meulens speaks five languages: English, Spanish, Dutch, Papiamento and Japanese.
+Meulens speaks five languages: English, Spanish, Dutch, Papiamento, and Japanese.

 On April 27, 2012, Meulens was awarded the order of Knight in the Order of Orange-Nassau by Queen Beatrix.
-A ceremony was held at AT&T Park on July 13, 2012, where he was introduced as 'Sir' Hensley Meulens.
-The award ceremony highlighted his role in victory by The Netherlands in the 2011 Baseball World Cup.
+A ceremony was held at AT&T Park on July 13, where he was introduced as 'Sir' Hensley Meulens.
+The award ceremony highlighted his role in victory by the Netherlands in the 2011 Baseball World Cup.

+Meulens was inducted into the International League Hall of Fame in 2016.

+In 2016, Meulens had a street in his hometown of Willemstad, Curaçao, Kaminda Hensley F.A.
+"Bam Bam" Meulens, named after him.

 In April 2024, an investigation was launched by the Federal Aviation Administration for unauthorized entry to the cockpit of a United Airlines flight chartered by the Colorado Rockies en route to Toronto on April 10.
-Meulens had posted (and later deleted) a video on Instagram in which he was shown in a pilot's seat while the plane was on autopilot, and included a caption thanking the captain and first officer.
-Meulens later issued an apology to the Rockies organization and to United Airlines.
+Meulens had posted (and later deleted) a video on Instagram in which he was shown in a pilot's seat while the plane was on autopilot and included a caption thanking the captain and first officer.
+Meulens later issued an apology to the Rockies and United Airlines.